-Chairperson: George L. Tuckwiller, III (Interim) Davis Hall, Room 202 Phone: 524-5311 Associate Professors: Ethel N. Haughton, Karen Savage, W. Weldon Hill Assistant Professors: Johnnella L. Edmonds, James Holden, Jr., Agnes Patterson-Wan George L. Tuckwiller III, Ho Yan Instructors: Kristen Allegood, James Gates, Jr.
+Chairperson: W. Weldon Hill Davis Hall, Room 202 Phone: 524-5311 whill@vsu.edu Associate Professors: Ethel N. Haughton, Karen Savage, W. Weldon Hill Assistant Professors: Johnnella L. Edmonds, James Holden, Jr., Instructors: James Gates, Jr.

 The Music Unit is accredited by the National Association of Schools of Music and offers courses leading to the Bachelor of Music degrees in music education and music performance.
 In addition, we offer the Bachelor of Arts in Music and a Minor in Music.
 All curricula prepare students for advanced studies at the graduate level.
 The unit also offers a variety of courses for non-majors.